tomdye/widget-core/README.md

 ### Projector

-In order to render widgets they need to be appended to a `projector`.
+In order to render widgets they must be appended to a `projector`.
 It is possible to create multiple projectors and attach them to `Elements` in the `DOM`, however `projectors` must not be nested.

 More to follow.